-When we run tests and analyze the results, we testers may not always have the relevant information to say if something is a bug or not.
-There are two cases here.
-First, when we mark a scenario as a fail, but for the stakeholders it’s a pass.
-And second, when we mark a scenario as a pass, but for the stakeholders it’s a fail.
-I have experienced both cases, but the second one is a bit more painful because it doesn’t even feel fishy to get to question the test result.
-In time, I have developed different mechanisms to avoid this, e.g instead of writing pass or fail for a scenario, I write the actual result of the test and then have that reviewed.
-This helps to identify false passes.
-The good side effect is the double check of where I looked for scenario impact – sometimes I should also look in logs, network calls, sent emails, analytics or another functionality and I just forget or I’m not aware of their existence.
-Repeated experience with the second case, also led to questionings of the ‘obvious’, which many times is interpreted as a lack on my side.
+When we run tests and analyze the results, we testers, may not always have all the relevant information to evaluate.
+Sometimes, we can’t even know that we don’t know.
+I see are two cases.
+One, when we mark a scenario as a fail, but for a stakeholder it’s a pass.
+And two, when we mark a scenario as a pass, but for a stakeholder it’s a fail.
+I experienced both cases.
+The second case I found more painful, especially because it didn’t even feel fishy to get to question my evaluation of the test result.
+In time, I developed different mechanisms to prevent it from happening.
+I accepted it’s not in my area of control to know everything.
+What is in my area of control is how I deliver information.
+So, I adjusted my test documentation.
+Now, instead of writing pass or fail for a scenario, I write the behavior of the test result and then have that reviewed, to help to identify false passes.
+A nice side effect reminding me to look for all the ways I can evaluate a test result: sometimes I should also look in logs, network calls, sent emails, analytics or another functionality, but initially I forget or I’m not aware of their existence.
+Repeated experience with the false evaluations, also led me to questioning the ‘obvious’.
 Asking self-evident questions has become very important to me.
 How easily I can get fooled by not doing it!
-Observing the good results, fortunately I don’t find it that hard anymore to overcome the fear of looking silly.
+This approach has the downside of being judged as a lack on my side.
+Fortunately, observing the good results, I find it less and less hard to overcome the fear of looking silly.

 Next, I’d like to share a comic I love, related to questions and answers: A day at the park – Mused